microsoft/playwright/docs/src/api/class-android.md

 Optional port to establish ADB server connection.

+### option: Android.devices.omitDriverInstall
+- `omitDriverInstall` <[boolean]>

+Optional install latest playwright driver automatically. if true, firstly you should install android-driver.apk and android-driver-target.apk which are in bin directory of playwright-core.
+Default to false.

 ## method: Android.setDefaultTimeout

 This setting will change the default maximum time for all the methods accepting [`param: timeout`] option.